Jennifer Dodds: Career

 Team Muirhead began the 2019–20 season by winning the 2019 Cameron's Brewing Oakville Fall Classic.
 At the 2019 European Curling Championships, the Muirhead rink reached the final where they lost to Sweden's Anna Hasselborg, claiming the silver medal.
 In early January, they won the Mercure Perth Masters.
 Team Muirhead claimed the 2020 Scottish Women's Curling Championship by defeating Maggie Wilson 8–3 in the championship game.
-The team was set to represent Scotland at the 2020 World Women's Curling Championship before the event got cancelled due to the COVID-19 pandemic.
+The team was set to represent Scotland at the 2020 World Women's Curling Championship before the event was cancelled due to the COVID-19 pandemic.
 In Grand Slam play, they played in three events and qualified in one of them, the 2019 National where they lost in the quarterfinals to Jennifer Jones.

 Due to the ongoing pandemic, a limited number of tour events were held during the 2020–21 season.
 Team Muirhead did play in a series of domestic events put on by the British Curling Association, where they won the January Challenge event and finished runner-up to Team Gina Aitken in the Elite Finals.
 Dodds and her mixed doubles partner Bruce Mouat also won both mixed doubles events hosted by British Curling, which qualified to represent Scotland at the 2021 World Mixed Doubles Curling Championship.
 A "curling bubble" was set up in Calgary, Canada in the spring, which hosted a number of events, including the 2021 World Women's Curling Championship and two slams.
 Team Muirhead competed in both the 2021 Champions Cup and the 2021 Players' Championship, failing to qualify at both events.
 The next week, the team represented Scotland at the World's, finishing with a disappointing 6–7 record, in eighth place.
 Right after the World Championship, Dodds travelled back home to Aberdeen, Scotland to compete in the World Mixed Doubles with Mouat.
 The pair had a strong showing, finishing the round robin with an 8–1 record, earning them a direct bye to the semifinals.
 They then defeated Canada 7–4 in the semifinal and topped Norway 9–7 to claim the gold medal.

 Dodds was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to curling.